btezergil/lambda-api-accessor/README.md

 # Potential troubles:
 - Cannot get credentials: go to ~/.aws/configure file and delete any empty lines after the last credential
+- Error: docker-credential-desktop not installed or not available in PATH: Go to ~/.docker/config.json and replace "credsStore" by "credStore"